garaadigiza/OT-security-lab/README.md

 ## The Attack, Step by Step

-1. **Baseline** — the HMI dashboard polls the PLC every second using read commands (Modbus function codes 1 and 3).
+1. **Baseline**: the HMI dashboard polls the PLC every second using read commands (Modbus function codes 1 and 3).
 This is the normal traffic pattern.
-2. **Attack** — `attack.py` sends a **Write Single Coil** command (function code 5) that forces the pump ON, with no authentication.
+2. **Attack**: `attack.py` sends a **Write Single Coil** command (function code 5) that forces the pump ON, with no authentication.
-3. **Detection** — Wireshark captures the anomalous write among the normal reads.
+3. **Detection**: Wireshark captures the anomalous write among the normal reads.
 The IOC is extracted: function code 5, target coil 0 (pump), value `FF 00` (ON), with a timestamp.
-4. **Containment** — a firewall rule blocks the attacker from reaching the PLC on port 502; the attack is re-run and fails.
+4. **Containment**: a firewall rule blocks the attacker from reaching the PLC on port 502; the attack is re-run and fails.
-5. **Response & lessons** — documented end-to-end in `incident-report.pdf` using PICERL, concluding with segmentation, allow-listing, and monitoring as preventive controls.
+5. **Response & lessons**: documented end-to-end in `incident-report.pdf` using PICERL, concluding with segmentation, allow-listing, and monitoring as preventive controls.

 ---

 ## Key Takeaway

-Legacy OT protocols such as Modbus cannot secure themselves — they have no built-in authentication or encryption.
+Legacy OT protocols such as Modbus cannot secure themselves, they have no built-in authentication or encryption.
 Security must therefore be enforced by the surrounding architecture: **network segmentation, allow-listing, and continuous monitoring.** This lab demonstrates that principle from attack through to defense.

 ---